johndimm/filterpanel-csv/README.md

 - The document masks could be implemented as bitmasks, in which case the code to calculate the intersection of output masks is just a bitwise AND.
 This would be a better approach, but I'm not sure it would produce a noticeable improvement on 5,000 items.

 - Handle larger datasets by using the database to create document masks and match them to the data.
 I would expect this to be less snappy but still have good performance.

+- There is no attempt to deal with numeric ranges, and that is an important feature of e-commerce filter panels.